Quicr/quicr-protocol-spec/moq-arch.md

 to an application-independent SFU in the audio/video conferencing uses cases and similar to a CDN cache node in traditional streaming.

-The Relays are arranged in a logical tree where for a given application, there is an origin Relay at root of the tree that controls the namespace.
+The Relays are arranged in a logical tree where, for a given application, there is an origin Relay at root of the tree that controls the namespace.
 Publish messages are sent towards the root of the tree and down the path of any subscribers to that named data.